-Nikolai Morozov, the illegitimate son of a landowner near Yaroslav, was born in 1855.
+Nikolai Morozov, the illegitimate son of a landowner near Yaroslavl, was born on 7th July, 1854.
 His interest in politics started early and he was expelled from secondary school when he was accused of subversive activity.

 In 1880 there was strong disagreement in People's Will about the purposes of terrorism.
-One group that included Morozov argued that the main objective was to force the government to grant democratic rights to the people of Russia.
-However, another faction, led by Lev Tikhomirov, who had been deeply influenced by the ideas of Sergi Nechayev, believed that it was possible for a small group of revolutionaries to capture power and then hand over its powers to the people.
+One group that included Morozov and his wife, Olga Liubatovich, argued that the main objective was to force the government to grant democratic rights to the people of Russia.
+However, another faction, led by Lev Tikhomirov, who had been deeply influenced by the ideas of Sergi Nechayev, believed that it was possible for a small group of revolutionaries to gain control and then hand over its powers to the people.

 Liubatovich later argued: "During the debates, the question of Jacobinism - seizing power and ruling from above, by decree - was raised.
 As I saw it, the Jacobin tinge that Tikhomirov gave to his program for the Executive Committee gave to his program for the Executive Committee threatened the party and the entire revolutionary movement with moral death; it was a kind of rebirth of Nechaevism, which had long since lost moral credit in the revolutionary world.
 It was my belief that the revolutionary idea could be a life-giving force only when it was the antithesis of all coercion - social, state, and even personal coercion, tsarist and Jacobin alike.
 Of course, it was possible for a narrow group of ambitious men to replace one form of coercion or authority by another.
 But neither the people nor educated society would follow them consciously, and only a conscious movement can impart new principles to public life."